 – Slerp Partner App

 – Slerp Partner Dashboard (Slerp Controls)

 – Slerp Order Management (Slerp Composer)

 – Slerp API (Headless Platform)

-– Slerp Composer
+– Slerp Loyalty

 Combined, the products create an online e-commerce platform referred to as the Slerp Platform.
 A Partner may choose to have all or some of these products when deciding how to configure the Slerp Platform for its own use.
 Each product is briefly described below.